 - the life insurance agent had access to a wide spectrum of insurance companies to choose from.

-Let’s look a few examples:
+Let’s look at examples:

 Understandably one of the most peculiar reasons to have a life insurance application postponed, bankruptcies are quickly becoming one of the most common reasons for a life insurance application to be… postponed!